from £100 /night help Price for guests, Nights

 "Dewachen", meaning "abode of happiness", is very conveniently located for all local amenities.
-It is a small family house in a quiet residential area of Totnes with an ample and lovely garden with trees, shrubs and flowers.
-Also veg patch and chickens!
+It is a small family house in a quiet residential area of Totnes with an ample and lovely garden with trees, shrubs and flowers and a small veggie plot.
 Perfect for family holidays, couples and short breaks.

 Situated 5 min walk from the centre of the historic, cosmopolitan and friendly market town of Totnes at the heart of the South Hams, an "Area of Outstanding Natural Beauty".